Typhoonz0/breezeos/README.md

-# BreezeOS - A terminal based OS # \nYOU WILL NEED THESE THINGS LISTED UNDER "UserKit":
+# BreezeOS - A terminal based OS #

-https://www.gocosmos.org/download/
+YOU WILL NEED THESE THINGS LISTED UNDER "UserKit": https://www.gocosmos.org/download/